maksuco/laravel-blade-sortable/README.md

 to enable/disable sorting and/or drop of elements.
 Both defaults to `true`.

-Use :clone="true" to enable the cloning of elements and set the id="xx" to get the element identification. if cloning is set, then drop and sort are off automatically.
+Use `:clone="true"` to enable the cloning of elements and set the `id="xx"` to get the element identification. if cloning is set, then drop and sort are "false" automatically.

 ```blade
 <x-laravel-blade-sortable::sortable